-We took the 7 pm wildlife cruise.
+We took the 7 pm wildlife cruise (now it is offered at 6 pm).
 We saw bald eagles and other birds but we weren’t lucky enough to spot black bear.
 Even without seeing a lot of wildlife, Kara and I really enjoyed this.
 Only a handful of people were on our cruise, our guide was very knowledgeable, and this is a nice, low-key activity to do at the end of the day.

 Tickets & Pricing

 Cruises are run by Waterton Shoreline Cruise Company.
-Tickets cost $53 CAD for adults, $26 CAD for youths aged 13 to 17, and $18 CAD for children aged 1 to 12.
+Tickets cost $61 CAD for people 13 years and older and $30 CAD for youths aged 0 to 12.

 Click here for updated pricing and the hours of operation.